 - 3504: Indicates which secondary broker is elected, plus other brokers involved in the election.

 Several troubleshooting tools are available when an synchronization import to the LocalDB fails and a 505 event is posted.

 CDF tracing: Contains options for the ConfigSyncServer and BrokerLHC modules.
 Those options, along with other broker modules, will likely identify the problem.

-Report: You can generate and provide a report that details the failure point.
+Report: If a synchronization import fails, you can generate a report.
+This report stops at the object causing the error.
 This report feature affects synchronization speed, so Citrix recommends disabling it when not in use.

-To enable and produce a CSS trace report, enter:
+To enable and produce a CSS trace report, enter the following command:

 New-ItemProperty -Path HKLM:\SOFTWARE\Citrix\DesktopServer\LHC -Name EnableCssTraceMode -PropertyType DWORD -Value 1

-After the report is generated, disable the reporting feature:
+After the report is generated, enter the following command to disable the reporting feature: